the-raice/framework/README.md

-# The core code of The Raice Framework
+# The core of The Raice Framework